Claude Lecourbe: Army of the Rhine

 Lecourbe would be appointed provisional commander-in-chief of the Army of the Rhine in place of Moreau, September 25, 1799.
 Lecourbe tendered his resignation but was refused by Directory.
 He then led his army in a crossing attempt in late October, capturing Heilbronn and Pforheim before defeating General Artúr Görgey on the Neckar the next month, however he was forced to fall back despite winning the field.

-Lecourbe would resign command of the Army of the Rhine on the 5th of December and be appointed 2nd-in-command to General Moreau.
+Lecourbe would resign command of the Army of the Rhine on 5 December and be appointed 2nd-in-command to General Moreau.

 In 1800, Lecoubre was victorious in the battle of Stockach, the Battle of Neuburg and played a part in the French victory at the Battle of Hohenlinden.
 Then pursuing the Austrians following their defeat with sharp actions at Rosenheim; at Salzburg Archduke John held off Lecourbe in a successful rear-guard action.
 However the Austrian army began to lose cohesion after a series of actions, including Kremsmünster where Lecourbe was in command.
 With the French army only 80 km from Vienna the Austrian Army was in no state to stop Moreau's army, leading to the Treaty of Lunéville and the end of Austrian participation in the War of the Second Coalition.